-You are a unique individual with respect to your personality, family, background, attitudes and abilities.
+You are a unique individual.
 You and your education are very important to us.
 We encourage you to be energetic, enthusiastic, and committed to learning.

-To achieve this; your school has to have a safe, positive, orderly and nurturing environment.
-We share the responsibility to promote respect, civility, and responsible citizenship, and to treat others fairly, regardless of race, ancestry, place of origin, colour, ethnic origin, citizenship, religion, gender, sexual orientation, age or disability.
+To create the conditions for your success, our school must have a safe, positive, orderly and nurturing school and online environment.
+We share the responsibility to promote respect, civility, and responsible citizenship, and to treat others fairly, regardless of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, gender, sexual orientation, age, and physical or intellectual ability.

 We will assist you in solving problems and protect your right to learn.
-While recognizing the wide range of ages and stages of maturity and development of the students in our school, discipline will be progressive, fair and consistent.
+While recognizing the wide range of ages and stages of maturity and development of the students in our school, expectations will be clearly communicated, and if required, discipline will be progressive, fair and consistent.

-We look forward to helping you make your school experience both positive and rewarding.
+We look forward to helping make your school experience positive and rewarding.

-- Fairness – Treating everyone in a just and accepting manner
+- Fairness – Treating everyone in a just and excepting manner

 - Empathy – Understanding how someone else feels